dbanalyticaio/theotherworldlyfella/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Portfolio](http://pinkudaimari.com)
 * ✉️  You can contact me at [info@pinkudaimari.com](mailto:info@pinkudaimari.com)
-* ⚡  Founder & CEO at APEX MEDIA GROUP & OffensiveSecurity.in.
+* ⚡  Founder & CEO at APEX MEDIA GROUP & OffensiveSecurity.us.
 I write about system & network administration etc. on my blog.
 I would call myself security research hobbyist. :P. My work consists of managing virtualization environments, security, customer support, network management and various other things.
 Outside of work, I enjoy tinkering with various kinds of technology.

 ### Skills